BrockDSL/ArcGIS_Javascript_API_Project/Tutorial/README.md

   ![][Logo3]

   4 .
-If you wish to change the Layout; do so by clicking **Change View** on the Top right and selecting an appropriate Layout
+If you wish to change the Layout; do so by clicking **Change View** on the Top right and selecting an appropriate Layout.
+If not we are **Ready to Start**

   ![][Logo4]